bessonj/ROHSA-GPU/READ_ME.txt

 II.
 Compiling and launching the program :

-	A cmake file is written in the root directory, you can produce the Makefile in this directory with :
+	A cmake file is written in the root directory, you can get the Makefile with :

 		cmake .